 - If it was even possible, 4Kids did manage to make the first two even sadder than it was originally (the dub opening was surprisingly effective in making Butterfree's departure dramatic).
 Pikachu's Goodbye also had a Heartwarming Moment at the end of the episode.

 - When Metapod evolved into Butterfree in a big burst of light and the electric guitar wailed out into earshot, you cannot deny that a chill shot down your spine and the tears began to flow.

-- The original has the first movie's theme, "Kaze to Issho ni", playing over the release.
+- The original has the first movie's theme, "Kaze to Issho ni" (Together With the Wind), playing over the release.
 And let's face it — it's the first time Jessie's broken down like this.
 Watching her crush Dustox's Poké Ball under her foot in tears is heartbreaking, and a rare soft moment from the Team Rocket trio's leader.